broilo/Summaries/Hands-on_ML/chap1/README.md

 * **Feature extraction:** To combine existing features to produce a more useful one.
 * **Creating new features:** To create new features by gathering new data.
 * **Regularization:** Constraining a model to make it simpler and reduce the risk of overfitting.
+* **Hyperparameter:** Is a parameter of the learning algorithm (not from the model itself).
+* **Training set:** Where you train the model.
+* **Test set:** Where you apply the model.
+* **Generalization Error:** The error rate on new cases.
+* **Cross-validation:** The training set is splited into complementary subsets, and each model is trained against a different combination of these subsets and validade against the remaining parts.
+Once the model type and hyperparameters have been selected, a final model is trained using these hyperparameters on the full training set, and the generalized error is measured on the test set.